| Funding programmes | Graduate Centre for Postdocs

 Eligibility

-The target group are postdocs in the first one to two years after their doctorate and wish to pursue an academic career.
-The applicant’s (future) position must be located at a university publicly administered by the Free State of Bavaria or at a state-recognised university significantly funded by the Free State.
+The target group is postdocs who are in their first one to two years after completing their doctorate and are pursuing a career in science.
+The university at which the future employment is sought must be a university sponsored by the Free State of Bavaria or a state-recognised university that is significantly refinanced by the Free State of Bavaria.

-Excellent knowledge of English is also required, as the language of communication at the Graduate Center is English.
-We expect a basic understanding of German and an interest in expanding this knowledge.
+Very good English skills are also required, as the working language at the Graduate Centre is English.
+Basic knowledge of German and an interest in expanding this knowledge are also required.

-Interdisciplinary interests and experience at the intersection of other disciplines are also welcome.
+An interest in interdisciplinary exchange and experience at the interface with other disciplines are also desirable.

 Funding

-The required infrastructure and all other necessary resources must be provided by the university where the position is located.
+The required infrastructure and all other necessary resources must be provided by the university at which the researcher is employed.

 Dr. Christina Dieckhoff